- Strigel, Bernhard

 Strigel was back in Memmingen by 1521/1522 and working on a "Holy Tomb" for the Church of our Lady.
 As a person of importance and influence Strigel was sent between 1523 and 1525 to represent Memmingen at the court in Innsbruck and in Ulm, Augsburg, and other cities.
 As the Reformation engulfed Memmingen in the mid-1520s, Strigel acted as a mediator between the various factions.
 The artist himself was apparently sympathetic to the new ideas.
 In his last years he seems to have abandoned religious works and devoted himself almost exclusively to portraiture.

 Bernhard Stridel died in Memmingen sometime between 4 May and 23 June 1528.
 His oeuvre consists of approximately ninety paintings and a small corpus of attributed drawings.
 In the absence of a son, his workshop was taken over by his brother-in-law Hans Goldschmidt, who resided in the Strigel household from at least 1521 on.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]

 - Otto, Gertrud.
 Bernhard Strigel.
 Munich and Berlin, 1964.